 We request that the CGNF final forest plan include a more complete discussion and specific management approaches for Arctic Grayling, Yellowstone cutthroat trout (YCT) and westslope cutthroat trout (WCT).
 WCT and YCT currently occupy approximately 9 percent and 46 percent, respectively, of their historic range within the plan area and are considered Status 2 Species of Concern by the state of Montana because of very limited and/or potentially declining population numbers, range and/or habitat, making it vulnerable to global extinction or extirpation in the state.
-Arctic Grayling are considered Status 1 Species of Conservation Concern by Montana due to extremely limited and/or rapidly declining population numbers, range and/or habitat, making it highly vulnerable to global extinction or extirpation for habitat, making it highly vulnerable to global extinction or extirpation repuirements and for the Final Plan to have a more thorough discussion that provides mitigation requirements and monitoring approaches to ensure Arctic Grayling, WCT and YCT receive the necessary focus, maintaining their long-term status in the CGNF.
+Arctic Grayling are considered Status 1 Species of Conservation Concern by Montana due to extremely limited and/or rapidly declining population numbers, range and/or habitat, making it highly vulnerable to global extinction or extirpation in the state.
+We urge the CGNF to elevate those species to the SCC list and for the Final Plan to have a more thorough discussion that provides mitigation requirements and monitoring approaches to ensure Arctic Grayling, WCT and YCT receive the necessary focus, maintaining their long-term status in the CGNF.